-The Pre-Med major is a programme that will prepare you for admission to (i) the Premaster programme (in Dutch) at the Erasmus Medical Centre (MC), (ii) the School of Medicine (in English) of St. George’s University (SGU), Grenada, or (iii) another Biomedical master programme.
-The Premaster programme is open for up to 24 Pre-Med graduates per year (see below).
+The Pre-Med major is a programme that will prepare you for admission to (i) the Premaster programme (in Dutch) at the Erasmus Medical Centre (Erasmus MC), (ii) the School of Medicine (in English) of St. George’s University (SGU), Grenada, or (iii) another Biomedical master programme.
+The Premaster programme at Erasmus MC is open for up to 24 Pre-Med graduates per year (see below).
 The School of Medicine of SGU is open for up to 10 Pre-Med graduates per year.

 Partnership EUC and Erasmus MC

 EUC and Erasmus MC have agreed that BSc students from EUC should be able to enter the Erasmus MC Medical Master (MMSc).
 In order to do so, students are required to follow the Pre-Med major at EUC, and they will have to participate in a 1-year premaster programme at Erasmus MC after graduating from EUC and before entering the MMSc.
 The Pre-Med major does not guarantee access to the premaster programme as there are entry requirements regarding:

 - the number of students; a maximum of 24 Pre-Med graduates per year are allowed to enter the Premaster programme;

 - mastery of the Dutch language (at least B2 level, certified with the NT-2 exam or a pass for Dutch on a ‘VWO’ diploma), because both the premaster programme and the MMSc are taught in Dutch;